Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Gaussian process as a prior

 The Mat\'ern class of isotropic covariance functions is given by,

 where $\nu > 0$ is the order the kernel, $K_{\nu}$ the modified Bessel function of the second kind, and the $\ell > 0$ and $\alpha > 0$ are the length-scale and magnitude (marginal variance), respectively, of the kernel.
-The particular case where $\nu=\infty$ and $\nu=3/2$ are probably the most commonly used kernels \citep{rasmussen2006gaussian},
+The particular case where $\nu=\infty$, $\nu=3/2$ and $\nu=5/2$ are probably the most commonly used kernels \citep{rasmussen2006gaussian},

 The former is commonly known as the squared exponential or exponentiated quadratic covariance function.
-Assuming the Euclidean distance between observations, $r=|\bm{x}-\bm{x}'|_{L2}=\sqrt{\sum_{i=1}^{D}(x_i-x_i')^2}$, the kernels written above take the form
+As an example, assuming the Euclidean distance between observations, $r=|\bm{x}-\bm{x}'|_{L2}=\sqrt{\sum_{i=1}^{D}(x_i-x_i')^2}$, the kernel $K_{\nu}$ written above takes the form

-The previous expressions can be easily generalized to using a multidimensional length-scale $\bm{\ell}\in {\rm I\!R}^D$.
-Using individual length-scales for each dimension turns the isotropic covariance function into a non-isotropic covariance function.
+Notice that the previous expressions $k_{\infty}(r)$ has been easily generalized to using a multidimensional length-scale $\bm{\ell}\in {\rm I\!R}^D$.
+Using individual length-scales for each dimension turns an isotropic covariance function into a non-isotropic covariance function.
 That is, for a non-isotropic covariance function, the smoothness may vary across different input dimensions.

 Stationary covariance functions can be represented in terms of their spectral densities \citep[see, e.g.,][]{rasmussen2006gaussian}.
 In this sense, the covariance function of a stationary process can be represented as the Fourier transform of a positive finite measure \citep[\textit{Bochner's theorem}; see, e.g., ][]{akhiezer1993theory}.
 If this measure has a density, it is known as the spectral density of the covariance function, and the covariance function and the spectral density are Fourier duals, known as the \textit{Wiener-Khintchine theorem} \citep{rasmussen2006gaussian}.
 The spectral density functions associated with the Mat\'ern class of covariance functions are given by